 To better understand what’s required of you as a lawyer, let’s start by looking closer at the duty of confidentiality, which is governed by your state bar’s rules of professional conduct.
-For our purposes, we’ll look at the ABA Model Rule 1.6, which states:
+For our purposes, we’ll look at Rule 1.6 of the ABA Model Rules of Professional Conduct, which states:

 A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted by paragraph (b).